Automotive industry in New Zealand: 1964 Campbell Motor Industries

 Goldmining centre Thames was from 1872 the base of A & G Price and it remains so.
 In the 1960s A & G Price was the heavy engineering component of vehicle importer and conglomerate Cable Price Downer, owners with Challenge Corporation of Toyota franchise holder Consolidated Motor Distributors.
 Steel Motor Assemblies in Christchurch assembled Toyota Coronas for Consolidated Motor Distributors later known as Consolidated Motor Industries.

 Campbell Tube Products (exhaust pipes, mufflers) established at Thames in 1939 was a subsidiary of long-established 438 Queen Street and provincial Auckland motor vehicle importers and distributors Campbell Motors (Willys, Studebaker).
 Already having a presence in Thames Campbell's bought land from Thames's local council in 1963 to build an assembly plant to build vehicles.
 The assembly business was named Campbell Motor Industries, beginning with assembly of the Peugeot 404.
 The first 404 left the factory on 3 September 1964.
 Earlier in the year Campbell Motors acquired the rights to assemble American Motors Rambler which had previously been assembled by VW Motors in Otahuhu, Auckland.
 The first Rambler to be assembled by Campbell Motors Industries in Thames came off the assembly line also in September 1964.
 CMI assembled the Rambler Classic, and from 1967 the Rambler Rebel sedan.
 CMI also imported fully assembled right-hand-drive vehicles from AMC, including the Rambler Rebel station wagon and hardtop coupe.
 CMI did not continue with assembly of the Rebel's 1971 replacement, the AMC Matador, but assembled the 1970 Rebel again in 1971.
 A total of 590 Rebel sedans were built by CMI and an additional 177 wagons and hardtops were fully imported.
 For 1970 only, CMI brought in a small number of fully assembled, right-hand-drive 1970 AMC Ambassador sedans.

 From 1966 CMI acquired the rights to assemble Hino Contessas and Isuzu Belletts.
 Renaults were added in 1967.
 New Zealand's first Toyota Corollas were assembled by CMI in April 1968 as a joint venture with Consolidate Motor Industries. followed by Datsun in 1970.

 Challenge had become the major shareholder by 1975 and by 1977 sold this holding to Consolidated Motor Industries which was renamed Toyota New Zealand in May 1979.

 The Thames buildings are now used to refurbish used Toyotas imported from Japan and sold as Signature Toyotas.

-Campbell Tube Products is now New Zealand Wheelbarrows Limited.